opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/configuring_metadata.rst

 .. admonition:: Note
    :class: note

-   The Information tab also contains an Attachments tab, that allows the upload files related to the dataset (e.g. information documents to explain in details the fields and data, methodology documents on how to export the data, etc.).
+   The Information tab also contains an Attachments tab, that allows the upload files related to the dataset (e.g. information documents to explain in details the fields and data, methodology documents on how the data was collected, etc.).

 .. image:: images/metadata_configuration_interface.png